-- Commanders are, well, commanders including the overall general and general in charge of each subordinate command (battle or wing); commanders coordinate movement of their units; commanders so nor fight independently but may join a unit during a move or charge to help them in melee; doing so risks becoming a casualty themselves. - Horse are the vast majority of cavalry in the period; most are armed with pistols and swords; some use an arquebus or carbine as their primary weapon; they might wear 3⁄4 armour or just a back and breast; they use shock or fire power as appropriate; also includes the relatively few lancers still in service. - Light horse focus on skirmishing with pistol while mounted, harassing the enemy flanks, and joining in the pursuit, e.g. Croats, Hungarian Hussars, and Polish Cossacks. - Dragoons are mounted infantry; they ride nags, so move faster than other infantry, but still dismount to skirmish with fire arms. - Pike+shot are the main infantry type; a unit contains men armed with both pike and shot, and both types of figure appear on the same base. - Shot are units containing only firearm armed men detached from the pike+shot units for special duties, e.g. commanded shot, forlorn hopes, or detached Spanish manga (sleeves). - Rabble peasants with improvised weapons, and the most raw of recruits regardless of weapon type. - Cannons have considerable firepower but, in this period, cannot move.
+- Commanders are, well, commanders including the overall general and general in charge of each subordinate command (battle or wing); commanders coordinate movement of their units; commanders do not fight independently but may join a unit during a move or charge to help them in melee; doing so risks becoming a casualty themselves. - Horse are the vast majority of cavalry in the period; most are armed with pistols and swords; some use an arquebus or carbine as their primary weapon; they might wear 3⁄4 armour or just a back and breast; they use shock or fire power as appropriate; also includes the relatively few lancers still in service. - Light horse focus on skirmishing with pistol while mounted, harassing the enemy flanks, and joining in the pursuit, e.g. Croats, Hungarian Hussars, and Polish Cossacks. - Dragoons are mounted infantry; they ride nags, so move faster than other infantry, but still dismount to skirmish with fire arms. - Pike+shot are the main infantry type; a unit contains men armed with both pike and shot, and both types of figure appear on the same base. - Shot are units containing men with firearms only; these can be specialist shot units or men detached from the pike+shot units for special duties, e.g. commanded shot, forlorn hopes, or detached Spanish manga (sleeves). - Rabble are peasants with improvised weapons, and the most raw of recruits regardless of weapon type. - Cannons have considerable firepower but, in this period, cannot move.